 Due to its size, you might want to share it with friends and family, though!
 This is a ridiculously moist and fluffy cake thanks to the cream cheese ingredient, and the gentle spice of cinnamon gives it a mouthwatering autumnal flavor.

-Cover this cake with a cinnamon-sugar topping to enhance those warming cinnamon flavors.
+Cover this cake with a cinnamon sugar mixture to enhance those warming cinnamon flavors.

 Did someone ask for a moist and rich apple loaf cake?
 This Jewish apple loaf cake recipe stands out for its unique inclusion of lemon and an optional addition of grated carrot, which helps to enhance the tart yet sweet flavors of the apples.

 This isn’t the type of cake you’d make for its appearance, but the messier, the better, right?